Browse By Name

 Represents a collection of attribute nodes that belong to an element.

-In Firefox, Opera and Safari, the attributes collection contains only the specified attributes for an element.
-The attributes in the collection are sorted in source code order in Opera and Safari, but not in Firefox.
-In Internet Explorer, the attributes collection contains all attributes except the style attribute.
+The attributes collection contains only the specified attributes for an element in all browsers except in Internet Explorer before version 8.
+The attributes in the collection are sorted in source code order in Opera, Google Chrome, Safari and Internet Explorer from version 8, but not in Firefox.

 Syntax: